Claygirl/intro-to-ruby/intro.md

 Intro to Ruby
 =============

 Meet Mr. Turtle!
 Apart from being a legitimate turtle, he's a Ruby object.
 And he has some pretty serious artistic talent.
-Thanks to Mr. Turle will learn how to interact with objects in Ruby (yes! how to program stuff!) and draw some clever shapes.
+Thanks to Mr. Turle will learn how to interact with objects in Ruby (yes! this means programming stuff!) and how to draw some clever shapes.

 The very basic concept in Ruby is that everything is an object.
 We will learn what this means exactly in a little while, but for now it's important to keep in mind that _everything_ is an object here.